microsoft/autogen/dotnet/website/articles/Middleware-agent.md

 [!code-csharp[](../../sample/AutoGen.BasicSamples/CodeSnippet/MiddlewareAgentCodeSnippet.cs?name=code_snippet_1)]

 ### Register middleware function
-The following code snippet shows how to register middleware functions to a middleware agent using @AutoGen.MiddlewareExtension.Use*.
+The following code snippet shows how to register middleware functions to a middleware agent using @AutoGen.MiddlewareAgent.Use*.

 [!code-csharp[](../../sample/AutoGen.BasicSamples/CodeSnippet/MiddlewareAgentCodeSnippet.cs?name=code_snippet_2)]

 > [!NOTE]
-> @AutoGen.MiddlewareExtension.Use* adds middleware to the agent itself.
+> @AutoGen.MiddlewareAgent.Use* adds middleware to the agent itself.
 To avoid modifying the original agent, use @AutoGen.MiddlewareExtension.RegisterMiddleware* instead.

 ### Register multiple middleware functions
 The following code snippet shows the calling order when multiple middleware functions are registered.
 The middleware 1 will be invoked first, then middleware 0, and finally the original agent.